miad2401/D-BrowserProject/README.md

 Also i use and edit all of the VB files in visual studio.
 I definetly reccomend using this if you plan on helping edit.

 All that is here is the source code, NOT the application.
 You need a VB compiler to get an application.
-There will be an application posted later but not at this time.
+There is an application posted Under releases.

 Thank you,
     miad2401